Quin Snyder: Utah Jazz (2014–2022)

 On June 6, 2014, Snyder was hired by the Utah Jazz to be the team's head coach.
 He reportedly signed a three-year deal with a team option for a fourth season.
 Snyder previously worked with Jazz general manager Dennis Lindsey from 2007 to 2010 when Lindsey was an assistant general manager with the San Antonio Spurs and Snyder coached the Toros, the Spurs' D-League affiliate.
 On May 6, 2016, the Jazz announced a long-term contract extension for Snyder.
 In June 2018, Snyder was named a finalist for NBA Coach of the Year.
 On October 19, 2019, the Jazz signed Snyder to a new contract extension.

 On February 18, 2021, Snyder was named as the Western Conference head coach for the 2021 NBA All-Star Game as a result of his team's NBA-best 23–5 record.

 On June 5, 2022, Snyder resigned as head coach of the Jazz after eight seasons with a 372–264 (.585) regular season record.

 Return to Atlanta (2023–present)

 On February 26, 2023, the Atlanta Hawks hired Snyder as head coach.

+On June 8, 2026, Snyder and the Hawks agreed to a multiyear contract extension.